nloyfer/wgbs_tools/tutorial/README.md

 ```
 The 10th-11th columns are the target and background methylation average for this block.
-When there is more than one sample in a group, these values show the average across all samlpes in the group (e.g. for the first block, chr3:119528384-119528418, 0.21 is the average of the two "non colon" group of samples).
+When there is more than one sample in a group, these values show the average across all samples in the group (e.g. for the first block, chr3:119528384-119528418, 0.21 is the average of the two "non colon" group of samples).
 See [`supplemental/find_markers_config.txt`](../supplemental/find_markers_config.txt) for more information.
 The 12th is the difference between them (multiplied by 100).
 The `ttest` column is the p-value for a T-test.
 By default, DMRs with p-value>0.05 are filtered out (`--pval 0.05` flag).